RichVult/freakyFood/docs/sphinx/index.rst

 ..
-FreakyFood documentation master file, created by sphinx-quickstart on Tue Nov 19 09:47:02 2024.
+FreakyFood documentation master file, created by David Galindo on Tue Nov 19 09:47:02 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-FreakyFood documentation
+FreakyFood Documentation
 ========================

 Add your content using ``reStructuredText`` syntax.
 See the